-The CSL Centenary Fellowships are overseen by a five-person Selection Committee, comprising both independent members (including the Chairman) and CSL representatives.
+The CSL Centenary Fellowships are overseen by a five-person Selection Committee, comprising both independent members (including the Chair) and CSL representatives.

 Chair - Professor Sharon Lewin